Luísa Todi: Death

 In 1811 she moved to Lisbon.
 By 1823, following her earlier vision problems, she had become completely blind.
 She died on 1 October 1833 after suffering a stroke the previous July.
 She was buried in the cemetery of the Church of the Incarnation, close to Chiado, in Lisbon.
 The cemetery area still exists today, underneath the foundations of a later building at 78 Rua do Alecrim.
 In spite of constant requests made by Todi enthusiasts and family descendants, one of the greatest Portuguese singers of all time remains buried beneath the pavement of an obscure cellar.

 Legacy

 Before her death, Luísa Todi saw her talent immortalised in Antoine Reicha's book Traité de melodie, where she is described as "the Singer of all Centuries".
 In modern Lisbon, the street in which Luísa Todi died was named Rua Luísa Todi in 1917.
 This is at the northern edge of Bairro Alto, just off Rua de São Pedro de Alcântara above the church of São Roque.
 She was also immortalised in her native city of Setúbal with a large monument and bust as well as the naming of Setúbal's biggest main avenue as Avenida Luísa Todi.

-Todi was praised for her vocal abilities, her clear diction, her linguistic skills (she spoke excellent French, English, Italian, and German), her professionalism, her talent as an actress, and the emotion and sensibility with which she infused her roles – qualities that make her seem an extremely modern performer.
-These are the same qualities that have ensured that Luísa Todi is still remembered across the centuries.
+Todi was praised for her vocal abilities, her clear diction, her linguistic skills (she spoke French, English, Italian, and German), her professionalism, her talent as an actress, and the emotion and sensibility with which she infused her roles.